-What most do not realize is that coffee is a fruit – A coffee bean is a seed of the coffee plant and the source of coffee.
-It is the pit inside the red or purple Fruit, often referred to as a cherry.
-Like ordinary cherries, the coffee fruit is also a so-called stone fruit.
+Many people are unaware that coffee is, in fact, a fruit.
+The coffee bean serves as the seed of the coffee plant and is nestled within the vibrant red or purple fruit, often referred to as a cherry.
+Like ordinary cherries, the coffee fruit falls under the stone fruit category.

 Vanilla is a Fruit from an Orchid Plant grown in Uganda:

-The Pearl of Africa, Uganda is one of the largest exporters of Exotic Fruit to European Countries, the Mideast, and a trickle to North America.
-Once you taste our Fruit, you will know why people worldwide call it the Tropical Fruit Basket of Africa.
+Uganda, often called the Pearl of Africa, stands tall as one of the largest exporters of exotic fruits to European countries, the Middle East, and even trickling into North America.
+Once you savor the flavors of our fruits, you will understand why they have earned Uganda the esteemed title of the Tropical Fruit Basket of Africa.